sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 _Forever_.

-But we are.
+But we _are_.
 The rest is only temporary.
 The rest are objects.
 Whether alive or non-alive.
 Objects that come into being and disappear.
 That come and go.
-That are born, and die.
+That are born, and _die_.